The Heritage Press: Original "Heritage Press"

 Macy also acquired and operated another press publishing limited editions.
 In 1936, he became managing director of the Nonesuch Press of London, founded by Francis Meynell.

 The Macy family sold their companies in 1970; Heritage Press was later sold to Easton Press.

+The Harry Ransom Center contains a complete run of the Limited Editions Club and Heritage Press series.
+It also holds 6,731 original art works by over 100 artists, used in Limited Editions Club and Heritage Press publications, in the Ransom Center Art Collection.

 California "Heritage Press"

 In 1973 (following the 1970 acquisition of the original "Heritage Press", by Easton Press), another "Heritage Press" emerged in Signal Hill, California -- a comparatively minor publisher, compared to the original, and operating primarily as an on-demand "full service commercial printer," providing "commercial and security printing," and specializing in "stock certificates, prescription pads, and hit promotional products," though also printing "booklets,... postcards," and various business documents.

 During the late-1990's the business merged with two other local printing companies, Masters Printing and Fast Print.
 The business reports that it has serviced printing customers in several cities in and around Southern California, and customers in ten communities in other states.